saidakhmadr/NEXO/README.md

 ## **Contributing**

 We welcome contributions to improve the engine!
-If you’d like to contribute, follow these steps:
+If youï¿½d like to contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Implement your changes and test them thoroughly.
-4. Submit a pull request with a description of the changes you’ve made.
+4. Submit a pull request with a description of the changes youï¿½ve made.

 ---